zoltanric/cybersecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually.
+The [main.yml](Ansible/main.yml) ansible playbook was used to install and configure two groups of remote hosts on the network.
+The deployment can be setup with a single command and can be easily redeployed in an other environment.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- The [main.yml](Ansible/main.yml) playbook is broken down into four distinct roles referencing the playbook files contained within the [roles](Ansible/roles) folder subdirectories.
+First, the webservers are configured using playbooks to install DVWA, Filebeat and Metricbeat.
+Second, the ELK stack is installed on another host group.
+- The [install-dvwa](Ansible/roles/install-dvwa) folder contains the [main.yml](Ansible/roles/install-dvwa/tasks/main.yml) file used to setup DVWA.
+This playbook is configured to install Docker and python-pip3 using apt-get, install the pip docker module, and deploy a docker webserver container configured to start at boot.
+- The [install-filebeat](Ansible/roles/install-filebeat) folder contains the [main.yml](Ansible/roles/install-filebeat/tasks/main.yml) file used to setup Filebeat.
+- The [install-metricbeat](Ansible/roles/install-metricbeat) folder contains the [main.yml](Ansible/roles/install-metricbeat/tasks/main.yml) file used to setup Meticbeat.
+- The [install-elk](Ansible/roles/install-elk) folder contains the [main.yml](Ansible/roles/install-elk/tasks/main.yml) file used to setup the ELK stack.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.